guettli/bash-strict-mode/README.md

 done < <(find ... )
 ```

-## General Bash Hints: Use sub-scripts instead of functions
+## General Bash Hints: Use Sub-scripts Instead of Functions

 I prefer to write a second (or third) Bash script instead of writing functions.